Tools & Workflow

 • • No visual context or design principle guidance

-• • Inconsistent quality across different reviewers
+• • Inconsistent quality across reviewers

 ✅ What dedicated critique tools provide: